Piña: History

-Piña fabric was a luxury export from the Philippines during the Spanish colonial period and gained favor among European aristocracy in the 18th and 19th centuries.
+Piña fabric was a luxury export from the Philippines during the Spanish colonial period and gained favor among European aristocrats in the 18th and 19th centuries.
 Nipis fabrics were esteemed as exotic and sumptuous.
 Notable uses by royalty include the baptismal gown of King Alfonso XIII presented as a gift by Pope Pius X (now in the Museo del Traje); a piña handkerchief given as a wedding gift to Princess Alexandra of Denmark on her marriage to King Edward VII; as well as a petticoat and undergarment for Queen Victoria.
 An unfinished Maria Clara gown was also commissioned by the Marquis of Yriarte (then Governor of Laguna) intended for Queen Isabella II, who abdicated in 1870.
 Numerous examples of 19th century embroidered piña textiles are in the collections of various museums around the world, although their history remains understudied in academic literature.
 Examples of pieces with motifs representing scenes of Philippine lives and culture were available as souvenirs for travelers around the turn of the 19th to 20th century.

 Domestically, they were used to make the traditional barong tagalog, baro't saya, and traje de mestiza clothing of the Filipino upper class, as well as women's pañuelos.
 They were favored for their light and breezy quality, which was ideal in the hot tropical climate of the islands.
 The industry was largely destroyed as a result of the Japanese occupation in the Second World War, and has been the subject of revival efforts since the 1960s.

 Numerous pineapple-based dishes were also developed in the Philippines as a result of the pineapple textile industry.
 These include traditional ingredients and dishes like pineapple vinegar, hamonado, afritada, and pininyahang manok.
 Another notable by-product is a traditional jelly-like dessert called nata de piña, which has been produced in the Philippines since the 18th century.